openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 # Introduction

 The OpenPGP protocol [RFC9580] supports various traditional public key algorithms based on the factoring or discrete logarithm problem.
-As the security of algorithms based on these mathematical problems is endangered by the advent of quantum computers, there is a need to extend OpenPGP by algorithms that remain secure in the presence of a cryptographically relevant quantum computer (CRQC), i.e., a quantum computer with sufficient capacity to break traditional public key cryptography.
+As the security of algorithms based on these mathematical problems is endangered by the advent of quantum computers, there is a need to extend OpenPGP with algorithms that remain secure in the presence of a cryptographically relevant quantum computer (CRQC), i.e., a quantum computer with sufficient capacity to break traditional public key cryptography.

 Such cryptographic algorithms are referred to as post-quantum cryptography (PQC).
-The algorithms defined in this extension were chosen for standardization by the US National Institute of Standards and Technology (NIST) in mid 2022 {{NISTIR-8413}} as the result of the NIST Post-Quantum Cryptography Standardization process initiated in 2016 {{NIST-PQC}}.
+The algorithms defined in this extension were chosen for standardization by the US National Institute of Standards and Technology (NIST) in mid-2022 {{NISTIR-8413}} as the result of the NIST Post-Quantum Cryptography Standardization process initiated in 2016 {{NIST-PQC}}.
 Namely, these are ML-KEM {{FIPS-203}} as a Key Encapsulation Mechanism (KEM), a KEM being a modern building block for public key encryption, and ML-DSA {{FIPS-204}} as well as SLH-DSA {{FIPS-205}} as signature schemes.

 For the two ML-* schemes, this document follows the conservative strategy to deploy post-quantum in combination with traditional schemes such that the security is retained even if all schemes but one in the combination are broken.
 Such combinations are referred to as multi-algorithm or "post-quantum/traditional" (PQ/T) hybrid algorithms.
 In contrast, the stateless hash-based signature scheme SLH-DSA is considered to be sufficiently well understood with respect to its security assumptions in order to be used standalone.
 To this end, this document specifies the following new set: SLH-DSA standalone and the two ML-* as composite with ECC-based KEM and digital signature schemes.
-Here, the term "composite" indicates that any data structure or algorithm pertaining to the combination of the two components appears as single data structure or algorithm from the protocol perspective.
+Here, the term "composite" indicates that any data structure or algorithm pertaining to the combination of the two components appears as a single data structure or algorithm from the protocol perspective.

 This document extends [RFC9580] by adding KEM and signature algorithms specified in {{composite-kem-section}}, {{composite-signature-section}}, and {{slhdsa-section}} and specifies the conventions for interoperability between compliant OpenPGP implementations.